banisterious/obsidian-oneirometrics/README.md

 - [Contributing Guidelines](CONTRIBUTING.md) - How to contribute to the project
 - [Metrics Guide](docs/METRICS.md) - Detailed descriptions of dream metrics and scoring guidelines
 - [Usage Guide](docs/USAGE.md) - Detailed instructions for using the plugin
+- [Logging Guide](LOGGING.md) - Information about the plugin's logging system and debugging capabilities

 ## Setup